DaBlick/Hierarchical-Observer-Pattern/README.md

 #Observer Pattern

 `Observable` is an implementation of the GOF (Gang of Four) "Observer" pattern.
-An "Observable" provides an API with which "Observers" can register themselves for notification whenever the Observable is changed.
+An "Observable" provides an API with which "Observers" can register themselves for notifications whenever the Observable is changed.
 Since Observers register with Observable, the Observer is unaware of and thus decouple from its observers.

 For example, in a typical AJAX web application changing the name of some domain entity may require re-rendering in another